Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

   >>> addform = AddForm(adding, request)
   >>> for field in addform.fields: print field
   <TextLineSchemaField Name of the warrior>

-One important thing is noticeable here : the 'RemoveWater' adapter was registered for the 'Fremen' component.
-To be able to lookup the registery for suitable adapters, the add form uses a special lookup function : `dolmen.forms.crud.utils.queryClassMultiAdapter`.

 We can test a more complex example, returning a brand new instance of Fields::